UDOOboard/X86-Docs/docs/05_Hardware_&_Accessories/04_CEC-HDMI.md

 Done!

 ## Milestones

-The driver is still in development to add features and bugfixing.
-The next steps will be: add the CEC notifier support, add the SMBus communication via i2c-i801 module.

-The driver will be published mainline, once the driver will be insert in the mainline kernel, compile and mount the secocec driver manually won't be needed.
-A patch is already under review.

 Regarding the CEC Framework state, you can see [this status update](https://hverkuil.home.xs4all.nl/cec-status.txt) from Hans Verkuil, the developer of the Framework.
 The CEC Framework is still in the process to be implemented for more different types of hardware.
 The 4.14 kernel will be a big step in that regard and when the list of supported hardware will be complete, the Framework will really becomes interesting for graphical media applications.